Langlands duality for finite-dimensional representations of quantum affine algebras

 Note also that in contrast to \cite{FH}, we use $t$ and not $-t$ for the quantization parameter of the Langlands dual quantum algebra.
 This is just a consequence of a different choice of normalization made in the present paper.

-The following conjecture of \cite{FH} has been proved by K. McGerty in \cite{M}: for any $\lambda \in P^+$, $\Pi(\chi(\lambda))$ is the character of an actual (not only virtual) representation of ${}^L\Glie$.
+The following conjecture of \cite{FH} has been proved by K. McGerty in \cite{M}\footnote{After this paper was published, we learned from C. Lecouvey that the statement of this conjecture was proved earlier by P. Littelmann in \cite{pl}.}: for any $\lambda \in P^+$, $\Pi(\chi(\lambda))$ is the character of an actual (not only virtual) representation of ${}^L\Glie$.
 Therefore it is natural to make the following.

 \begin{conj} $\Pi(\chi(L))$ is the character of a representation of $\U_t({}^L\wh{\Glie})$. \end{conj}

 Again, this representation of $\U_t({}^L\wh{\Glie})$ is not unique, but it is unique as a $\U_t({}^L\Glie)$-module.
 However it is not necessarily simple as a $\U_t({}^L\Glie)$-module.
 As an example, for a $5$-dimensional fundamental representation of $\U_q(C_2^{(1)})$, the Langlands dual representation decomposes into a sum of a $4$-dimensional fundamental representation and the trivial representation of $\U_t(A_3^{(2)})$ (see the corresponding $q$-characters in Section \ref{exa}).